-On a regular basis Remedies organises seminars, which are facilitated by > Jan Scholten.
-Jan Scholten has been promoting homeopathy for over 25 years and his extensive scientific research has added many remedies to the homeopathic materia medica.
+- Jan has been promoting homeopathy for over 40 years and his extensive scientific research has added many remedies to the homeopathic materia media.

-In 2014 Sir Jan Scholten has been decorated as Knight in the Dutch Order of Orange Nassau by the Mayor of Utrecht.
+- Sir Jan Scholten has been decorated as Knight in the Dutch Order of Orange Nassau by the Mayor of Utrecht in 2014.

 LOCATION – Corcovado National Park, Costa Rica, Central America.